awelsh615/Election_Analysis/README.md

 Other demographic factors could be included as well.
 For example, if we knew additional address information, age, income level, or gender, we could determine how each candidated fared within each demographic sample.
 If we had the data, we could even determine in which counties a candidate campaigned, and what impact it had on the election.

 ## Challenges of this Project
 As a sidenote - I enjoyed this project a lot!
 I am really enjoying coding with Python; some of my fortran experience from college is coming back to me.
 Interestingly, I had very little trouble adding the county analysis to my code, but once I got it written and working, the election winner printout failed.
-In my code,
+In my code, I wrote the following for the loop to count votes by county.
+Initially, instead of using '''largest_county_votes''', I used just '''votes'''.
+I couldn't understand why that broke the last bit of my code until I realized that I also used the same '''votes''' counter in line 128 to count candidate votes.

+'''
+ # 6a: Write a for loop to get the county from the county dictionary.
+    for county in county_votes:
+        # 6b: Retrieve the county vote count.
+        county_vote_count = county_votes[county]
+        # 6c: Calculate the percentage of votes for the county.
+        county_vote_percentage = float(county_vote_count) / float(total_votes) *100

+         # 6d: Print the county results to the terminal.
+        county_results = (
+        f"{county}: {county_vote_percentage:.1f}% ({county_vote_count:,})\n")
+        print(county_results)
+         # 6e: Save the county votes to a text file.
+        txt_file.write(county_results)
+         # 6f: Write an if statement to determine the winning county and get its vote count.
+        if county_vote_count>largest_county_votes:
+            largest_county_votes=county_vote_count
+            largest_county=county
+'''